BensThoughts/next-mdx-filesystem/README.md

 ## Function - `getPageData`

 This is the meat and potatoes of next-mdx-filesystem.
-It is the function that will give you all of the data for a directory or mdx article in an easy to consume package for your react components.
+It is the function that will give you all of the data for a directory or mdx file in an easy to consume package for your react components.

 When a user navigates to a route that is dynamic next.js will give you the